giterinhub/build-your-ai-agent/.journey/tutorial.neos.md

 The tutorial is split into **3 modules**:

 **Module 1** will explore Gemini's Function Calling feature.
-We will be adding new methods to fetch data from AlloyDB and manipulate 3D models a little bit.
+We will be adding new methods to fetch data from Firestore and manipulate your character 3D models a little bit.

 **Module 2** will show  you how to work with RAG (Retrieval Augmented Generation). in Vertex AI with help of our Python SDK.